bmanubay/bmanubay.github.io/_posts/_2020-1-28-an-intro-to-web-scraping-and-sentiment-analysis.md

 *Fig 2.
 Similarly analyses were performed on the VADER scores in order to analyse their time series.
 The first plot is an unflitered VADER score vs. time.
 The second plot is the same, but with a filter for the highly polar holiday buzz words.*

+The `VADER` score time series plots are slightly more difficult to analyze, but we tend to see higher data density in the middle and bottom edges of the plots around the holiday seasons.

 |![vader_cumsum_vs_time](/assets/img/blog5/vader_cumsum_vs_time.png)|![phrase_filter_vader_cumsum_vs_time](/assets/img/blog5/phrase_filter_vader_cumsum_vs_time.png)|
 | ------------- |:-------------:|